Swaine London

-Swaine London, known previously as Swaine Adeney Brigg is one of the oldest names in luxury goods and has traded in London's St James's for over 270 years.
-The House remains one of the most celebrated and decorated makers and it is the ultimate destination for traditional luxury leather goods, elegant Brigg umbrellas and all sorts of hats from Herbert Johnson.
+Swaine London, known previously as Swaine Adeney Brigg, is a luxury goods shop that has traded in London's St James's since 1798.
+The shop sells leather goods, Brigg umbrellas and hats from Herbert Johnson.

 History

 John Ross

 The firm of Swaine & Adeney was said to have been founded in London in 1750, but the earliest documentary evidence goes back to around 1760 when a saddler named John Ross set up a whip manufactory in London.
 His first-known factory was in Marylebone Street (now incorporated in Glasshouse Street), just to the north of Piccadilly.
 Among his customers were Prince Henry, Duke of Cumberland and George Wyndham, 3rd Earl of Egremont.
 Ross's Marylebone Street premises were lost in a fire in July 1769, but by the following year he was trading at 238 Piccadilly on the south side of the street just a few doors away from the largest coaching inn, the White Bear, at No. 235.